Kir-Antipov/mc-publish/README.md

 #### fail-mode

-Determines how errors that occur during mod publishing process are handled.
-Default value is `fail`.
+Controls how the action responds to errors during the mod publishing process.
+Default value is:

 ```yaml
 fail-mode: fail